iote/assessment-scanner-py/DEPLOY.md

 `sudo gcloud compute scp ./init-letsencrypt.sh  wns-elewa-app:/home/JRosseel/build/elewa-assessment-ocr`

 2. SSH into the appropriate VM instance on GCP to docker-compose up.
-    I.	Log into GCP using your work email and click on console.
+    1. Log into GCP using your work email and click on console.
-    II.
-Click on the menu icon on the top left.
+    2. Click on the menu icon on the top left.
-    III.
-Navigate to Compute Engine > VM instances
+    3. Navigate to Compute Engine > VM instances
-    IV.
-SSH into the appropriate VM instance.
+    4. SSH into the appropriate VM instance.
-    V.	Inside the online console, CD into the directory where you pushed your code to.
+    5. Inside the online console, CD into the directory where you pushed your code to.
     `cd /home/JRossel/build/[name of the project]`

     In the above example that would be:
     `cd /home/JRossel/build/elewa-assessments-ocr`

-    VI.
-Run the command: `docker-compose up --build`
+    6. Run the command: `docker-compose up --build`

 If everything went well, your new changes should have taken effect.